z-m-oly/pheonix-chatbot/README.md

-# Phoenix (Fullstack) - Portfolio Project
+# Phoenix (Fullstack)

 This project is a fullstack clone of Google's Gemini, built as a portfolio piece to showcase my skills in modern web development.
 It leverages Appwrite for backend services, including authentication and database management, and React with Vite for a fast and efficient frontend experience.
 Tailwind CSS is used for styling, providing a clean and responsive design.
+Check it out with this email:pheonix@email.com and password:password123

 ## Description